Logo

 24.

-Rather than the grand entrance common for most game show hosts, Bill Cullen began each show either already seated, or hidden on set behind a nearby prop so he would only have to take a minimum number of steps to his podium.
+Rather than making an elaborate entrance like most game show hosts, Bill Cullen began each show either already seated or hidden on set behind a prop just a few steps from his podium.

 25.